- Visiting Chesapeake?

 To request a Bulk Trash Collection, call the Chesapeake Customer Contact Center at 382-CITY(2489) by 5 p.m. the work day prior to your scheduled collection day or fill out the online Bulk Trash Pickup Request by 11:59 p.m. the day prior to your scheduled collection day.

 Appliances, boxes/bags of household dry goods, furniture, lumber/fencing, mattress/box-spring, patio furniture, small garage cleanout.
 Remove doors from refrigerators/freezers and tape all glass surfaces.
-Items that are not allowed include hazardous waste, construction and demolition debris, manufacturing process debris and loose or dangerous refuse.
+Items that are not allowed include hazardous waste, wood and fencing, construction and demolition debris, manufacturing process debris and loose or dangerous refuse.
 Hazardous waste requires proper disposal at a SPSA Transfer Station.

 Bushes, shrubbery, tree branch/limbs and large yard trimmings.
 Tree limbs, branches, sticks must not exceed 6 feet in length and 6 inches in diameter.
 Items that are not allowed include tree trunks/logs/stumps that exceed 6 feet in length and 6 inches in diameter and any limb debris trimmed/removed by a contractor.
 (Please note that lumber and fencing is considered household bulk waste not yard bulk waste.)